GosunJ/Supermaket-Sales/README.md

     - **Gross Income:** Profit from the transaction
     - **Rating:** Customer rating of their shopping experience

-# Methodology
+## Methodology
-## 1. Data Cleaning and Preprocessing:
+### 1. Data Cleaning and Preprocessing:
-    - Imported necessary libraries (pandas, matplotlib, seaborn, warnings)
+- Imported necessary libraries (pandas, matplotlib, warnings)
 - Loaded the dataset and focused on specific columns
 - Corrected inconsistencies and inaccuracies in the:
   - Customer Type column
   - Gender column (changed "M" and "Men" to "Male")
   - Product Line column (corrected spellings)
   - Unit column (filled missing values using a formula)
   - Total column (corrected missing values and applied a formula)
 - Converted the Date column to datetime format
 - Corrected spellings in the Payment column
 - Replaced empty values in the Rating column with zero
-2. Data Visualization:
+### 2. Data Visualization:
 - Used bar charts to answer the research questions

-Key Findings
+## Key Findings
 1. *Most Profitable Branch*: Branch C was the most profitable.
 2. *Customer Type with Highest Patronage*: Member type had the highest patronage, with 223 transactions.
 3. *Most Patronized Product*: Home and Lifestyle product line was the most patronized, with 77 transactions.